Caramel Dutch Apple Pie with Brown Butter

 On the other hand, there is an entire sector of people who think they don’t like pie.
 And I can’t say I blame them because while apple pie is arguably one of the best desserts, they also have the ability to just absolutely blow.
 Soggy, flavorless pies are downright depressing, but I am so convinced that if you have a *really* good pie, it is completely life-changing.

-Why this Dutch apple pie is so good
+This apple pie is ridiculously good

 I never even knew Dutch apple pie existed until I learned about it in pastry school and made approximately 6,000 mini versions of them.
 But, it wasn’t until recently that I made another 6,000 to perfect my recipe.
 And here it is, folks!
 Let’s talk about it.